-Okay, live performances aka pre-recorded stuffs that they traveled to different places.
+Okay, moving onto pre-recorded performances that showed they’d traveled to different places.
 Who performed during these scenes?
 Edmond Leung, Mariam Yeung, and Nicholas Tse.
 The girls looked better in these scenes.
 Probably because the horrendous hairstyle was gone already.
-And the performers were brought on stage.
+And then the performers were brought on stage.

 Eric was trying to sneak into the judges’ panel and pry the answers out of their mouths!
 LOL!
 Nancy Sit was telling Jacky to keep quiet!
 Hilarious!
 At least there was something to look forward to.

 By this time, I wasn’t surprised that Anne kept winning.
 New method to know who got in.
 I guess they needed something to create some hype for the show.
 Each of the hosts led a contestant one at a time and had them placed their ticket into the machine.
 They either got a ‘Welcome’ or a ‘Sorry’.
 Eric = sure win, Lawrence = NO WAY, Bobby = mixed.
 (Well, only 1 slipped with Eric’s guidance, LOL.
 Good enough!
 Lawrence got one in, lol.
 Poor Lawrence.
 YET #14 got in.
 Darn!
 Why didn’t Lawrence jinx her too?
 She was seriously stuck up!)
 Eric was so smart, he led Anne since she had been winning so it was easy to say, “If you lose, I won’t host the pageant anymore.”